Understanding Multi-sheet Data

 The Lookup Concept

-To combine information from different sheets, we use the concept of a lookup:
+To combine information from different sheets, we use lookups:

 - Find the Dept ID from the employee